Protect your enterprise data using Windows Information Protection (WIP)

 Helping prevent accidental data disclosure to public spaces.
 Windows Information Protection helps protect your enterprise data from being accidentally shared to public spaces, such as public cloud storage.
-For example, if Dropbox™ isn’t on your allowed apps list, employees won’t be able to sync encrypted files to their personal cloud storage.
-Instead, if the employee stores the content to an app on your allowed apps list, like Microsoft OneDrive for Business, the encrypted files can sync freely to the business cloud, while maintaining the encryption locally.
+For example, if Dropbox™ isn’t on your protected apps list, employees won’t be able to sync encrypted files to their personal cloud storage.
+Instead, if the employee stores the content to an app on your protected apps list, like Microsoft OneDrive for Business, the encrypted files can sync freely to the business cloud, while maintaining the encryption locally.

 Helping prevent accidental data disclosure to removable media.
 Windows Information Protection helps prevent enterprise data from leaking when it's copied or transferred to removable media.
 For example, if an employee puts enterprise data on a Universal Serial Bus (USB) drive that also has personal data, the enterprise data remains encrypted while the personal data doesn't.

 Remove access to enterprise data from enterprise-protected devices.
 WIP gives admins the ability to revoke enterprise data from one or many MDM-enrolled devices, while leaving personal data alone.
 This is a benefit when an employee leaves your company, or in the case of a stolen device.
 After determining that the data access needs to be removed, you can use Microsoft Intune to unenroll the device so when it connects to the network, the user's encryption key for the device is revoked and the enterprise data becomes unreadable.

 For management of Surface devices it is recommended that you use the Current Branch of System Center Configuration Manager.

 Microsoft Endpoint Manager also allows you to revoke enterprise data.
 However, it does it by performing a factory reset of the device.